Deva-1903/KG2RAG-685-NLP/FLEXIBLE_EXPERIMENT_GUIDE.md

 **What it does:**

 1. Validates configuration
-2. Generates unique output filenames
+2. Creates experiment folder (e.g., `exp_100_random_seed42/`)
 3. Runs original pipeline with specified config
 4. Runs experimental pipeline with **same config** (same seed for random)
+5. Saves results with simple filenames in the folder
-5. Saves experiment metadata
+6. Saves experiment metadata
-6. Prints summary and comparison command
+7. Prints summary and comparison command

 ---